import pandas as pd

 Now that we’ve figured out the code we want for race

-, what needs to change to do the same thing with a different column?
-The word ‘race’ appears twice in the code: once in the first argument of print()
+, what needs to change to do the same thing with a different variable?
+The word ‘race’ appears just once in the code, as the variable to select from acs

 .
-So we’ll replace ‘race’ wherever it appears with a variable that will eventually contain the name of the column the loop is currently working on:
+So we’ll replace ‘race’ with a variable that will eventually contain the name of the variable the loop is currently working on:

 = 'race'